-He holds an A.B. major in Journalism from UST and an M.F.A. in Creative Writing, with high distinction, from the De La Salle University, Manila.
+He holds an A.B. major in Journalism from University of Santo Tomas (2002); and an M.F.A. in Creative Writing, with high distinction (2007), and a Ph.D. in Literature (2018) from De La Salle University, Manila.

 He writes in two languages, Filipino and English, and has three books of poems: At Sa Tahanan ng Alabok (2010, UST Publishing House), Kung Saan sa Katawan (2013, UST Publishing House), and Siwang sa Pinto ng Tabernakulo (Librong LIRA); a book of essays, Pagkahaba-haba Man ng Prusisyon: Mga Pagtatapat at Pahayag ng Pananampalataya (2016, University of the Philippines Press); and three books of criticism, Aralín at Siyasat: Mga Pagninilay sa Tula (2018, UST Publishing House) and the forthcoming Abangán: Mga Pambungad na Resepsiyon sa Kultura ng Teleserye (Ateneo de Naga University Press) and Ang Drama ng Ating Búhay: Isang Kultural na Kasaysayan ng Teleserye sa Filipinas Hanggang 2016 (De La Salle University Publishing House).

 He also co-authored textbooks on language and literature for basic education: Baybayin: Paglalayag sa Wika at Panitikan Baitang 9 (Rex Book Store) and 21st Century Literature from the Philippines and the World (Vibal Publishing).